ChalithaUdara/Stanbol-Yago-Site/README.md

 contains labels for entities.

-You need to copy the script language_code_convert.sh to the directory containing above files and run it in order to fix language codes.
+In order to fix language codes once you have copied these files to indexing/resources/rdfdata you have to copy the script language_code_convert.sh to indexing root directory(same directory contaning yago indexer jar file) and run it.

 NOTE: If you did not perform this step you will not be able to correctly link mentions with entities in your referenced site.
 Therefore it is very important to perform this step.